 You may want to check How to Live Stream with Wirecast using Ant Media Server in 4 Easy Steps, Scalable Ultra-Low Latency Streaming Solution in Cloud, and What is Transcoding?
 Why Is It Important for Streaming?

-Also, Join Google Group and be a part of the community.
+Also, Join the Ant Media community and be a part of the community.